 Studies at Southern Methodist University in Dallas, Texas.

 Orthodox theologian and historian, Dr. Gavrilyuk specializes in Greek patristics and modern Russian religious thought.
 His

 areas of interest also include philosophy of religion, liturgical studies,

 and ecumenical studies.
-Gavrilyuk is the author or editor of four books: The Suffering of the Impassible God: The
+Gavrilyuk is the author or editor of several books: The Suffering of the Impassible God: The

 Dialectics of Patristic Thought (Oxford: Oxford University Press, 2004;